Schedule of Events

 Playing with Electronic String Art

-Dickinson College Farm Open House
+Fall at the Dickinson College Farm

 Class of 1967 Vietnam Veterans Dedication

-The class of 1967 will hold a ceremony to dedicate a framed Honor Roll to those who served in the military during the Vietnam era.
+Dickinson's class of 1967 will hold a ceremony to dedicate a framed Honor Roll to those who served in the military during the Vietnam era.

 All-Campus Barbecue & Tailgate